Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 e) a + b + d;

-g) All answers are correct.
+g) all answers are correct.

-25. Phytocoenotic horizon is:
+25. Phytocenotic horizon is:

 b) the vertical part of the plant community, characterized by a certain floristic composition and a certain composition of the organs of these plants;